Saturday, April 15, 2017

 Now comes my favorite item.
 Again, no pictures were allowed.
 I saw a handwritten letter from Mary Todd Lincoln the day after Abe died, written on mourning stationery (black-bordered paper) where Mrs. Lincoln gives instructions (i.e., her last will and testament) about what she desired after her death.
 She thought her sorrow was so massive that she was going to die.

-The very first sentence stated that she should be in-state, open casket, for 48 hours.
+The very first sentence stated that she should be in-state, in an open casket, for 48 hours.
 She was terrified of waking up after being pronounced dead after being buried.

 sidebar